 Grilled Naan Bread With Indian Garlic Scape Chutney

 Naan is another easily grillable bread, and these chutney "sandwiches" would go perfectly with grilled meat or a spicy tandoori chicken.

 Marinated and Grilled Tempeh

-Tempeh is one of those ingredients that rarely come to mind when picking your grilling lineup, but that shouldn't be the case!
-Thick chunks of tempeh do really well in absorbing flavor from marinades, and stay firm and compact when grilled at high heat.
+Tempeh is one of those ingredients that rarely come to mind when you're choosing your grilling lineup, but that shouldn't be the case!
+Thick chunks of tempeh do really well in absorbing flavor from marinades, and they stay firm and compact when grilled at high heat.